timmandz/timmandz.github.io/index.md

 ## Problem Statement

 For our final project, we analyze 2 single-shot prediction models: an LSTM model, and a convolutional model, as well as an autogregressive LSTM model, to see which model, given only historical data of a particular stock, performs the best in predicting future stock prices.
-We hypothesize that despite many claims against being able to make accurate stock price predictions, we will be able to come up with a (relatively) simple model that might give some direction into the trend of a stock price for the coming days.
+We hypothesize that despite many claims against being able to make accurate stock price predictions, our (relatively) simple models will still give some direction into the trend of a stock price for the coming days.

 ![lstm image](lstm.png)